Wenuka/pymgrid/README.md

 For more context, please see the [presentation](https://www.climatechange.ai/papers/neurips2020/3) done at Climate Change AI.

+## Change log

+In this fork, the randomness is removed for the consistency.
+With this the microgrid will always have a fully available grid and no genset with a battery of fixed specifications.
+The grid price is also now fixed.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pymgrid.
 You can clone and cd in the repo and then do: